SunnyWolf/goldenmotor_protocol/README.md

 **STATUS**

-This fild indicates that there are errors in a data packet
+This fild indicates that there are errors in a data packet.

-> 0x00 - Default value
+> **0x00** - Default value.

-> 0x20 - OK, packet received successfully
+> **0x20** - OK, packet received successfully.

-If there's any error in data, controller sends response with STATUS != 0x20
+If there's any error in data, controller sends response with **STATUS != 0x20**

 **Payload**

 According code that I find in PI-800, data payload length can be 0 or 32 bytes.
 If payload length = 0, controller request for data or check connection.
 If payload length = 32, controller send data to controller.
-Payload contain items with 2 bytes length, first byte is High, second is Low
+Payload contain items with 2 bytes length, first byte is High, second is Low.

 |   1   |   2   |
 |-------|-------|
 | HByte | LByte |

 **CRC**

-Data verification value (1 byte)
+Data verification value (1 byte).
 The value is calculated by summing all bytes in data packet and takes low byte.